More Winter Weather Leads to Heavy Snow, Canceled Flights And, in Florida, Falling Iguanas

 Meanwhile, the bomb cyclone, known to meteorologists as an intense, rapidly strengthening weather system, contributed to nearly a foot (30 centimeters) of snow in and around Charlotte, North Carolina's largest city.
 The snowfall represented a top-five snow event all time there, Mullinax said.

+In eastern North Carolina, James City recorded 18 inches (45 centimeters) of snow, while Swansboro recorded 17 inches (43 centimeters), the National Weather Service reported.

-Flight cancellations exceeded 2,800 in the U.S. on Saturday, with another 1,500 on Sunday, according to FlightAware, a flight tracking and data company.
-About 800 of those Sunday cancellations were for flights departing or arriving Charlotte Douglas International Airport.
+Flight cancellations exceeded 2,800 in the U.S. on Saturday, with another 1,700 on Sunday, according to FlightAware, a flight tracking and data company.
+More than 800 of those Sunday cancellations were for flights departing from or arriving at Charlotte Douglas International Airport.

 "It's an impressive cold shot, for sure, and there are daily records that are being seen down in the South," Mullinax said.